jameshfisher/jameshfisher.com/_posts/2020-02-09-diffing-coronaviruses.md

 ...
 ```

-The FASTA format needs a bit of "massaging" before we can `diff` it.
+The FASTA format needs some "massaging" before we can `diff` it.
 The first line, starting with `>`, describes the sequence that follows.
 We don't need this metadata, so we strip it with `grep -v '^>'`.
 Next, we don't need those newline characters,
-so we strip them with `tr -d -C 'ATGC'`.
+so we strip them with `tr -d '\n'`.
 Finally,
 because `diff` works on lines rather than characters,
 we'll instead use `wdiff`,